Mukhrad/AI-Lab/Capstone Dog Breed/README.md

 * There are 835 validation dog images.
 * There are 836 test dog images.
 * There are 13233 total human images.

+## Performance Metrics

+To measure performance of our model we used the following metric:

+* Classification Accuracy
+Classification Accuracy is what we usually mean, when we use the term accuracy.
+It is the ratio of number of correct predictions to the total number of input samples.

 -----
 ## Project Results: